-FIND YOUR FUN IN CARBON COUNTY THIS SUMMER!!!
+FIND YOUR FUN IN CARBON COUNTY THIS FALL!

 UPCOMING FEATURED CHAMBER EVENTS

 - September 20th: Grand Opening/Ribbon Cutting Bonnie & Clyde

 - September 28th: Heritage Hill Business Spotlight with Greater Hazleton Chamber

 - October 6th: Sharps Compliance Corp.
 Grand Opening Celebration

 - October 11th: Economic Outlook Breakfast- Mauch Chunk Trust

 - October 12th: Habitat Building Group Ribbon Cutting